craiig/keychain-tools/tce_analysis/mujava3/README.md

 # Usage
 1. To produce the set of categories used in the paper, run `make analyze`
-2. To re-do any of the steps performed to achieve the analysis, see below
+2. To re-do any of the steps performed to achieve the analysis, see below.
+3. The variants and tags are stored in git at build/tagged_programs.json

 ## Usage to generate mutants
+1. Run `make clean` to clear existing mutants and source code
-1. Run `make` to unpack all dependent files and run the mujava interface that can be used to generate the mutants.
+2. Run `make` to unpack all dependent files and run the mujava interface that can be used to generate the mutants.
-2. In Mujava gui, Check off all .java source files on the left, there should be six.
+3. In Mujava gui, Check off all .java source files on the left, there should be six.
-3. Check off all Method-level mutations
+4. Check off all Method-level mutations
-3. Click generate and wait.
+5. Click generate and wait.
 Watch the terminal.
 Errors are OK.
 Wait for `all files are handled` message.
 This can take a while (~10mins) because Pamvotis in particular generates a large number of variants.
-4. Close the Java GUI to continue the Makefile process (don't ctrl+C in the terminal).
+6. Close the Java GUI to continue the Makefile process (don't ctrl+C in the terminal).

 ## Perform variant level analysis